Frequently Asked Questions

 - have been granted an exemption from the Department of Residence Services

 All students are eligible for a single room at Kent State University.
-Singles are available in Leebrick Hall and Centennial Court C. Freshmen and sophomores are welcome to reside in Leebrick Hall (floors 8-12) while students attaining junior status and beyond are eligible for Centennial Court C in addition to Leebrick Hall.
+Singles are available in Leebrick Hall and Centennial Court C. Freshmen and sophomores are welcome to reside in Leebrick Hall (floors 8-12), while students attaining sophomore status and beyond are also eligible for Centennial Court C. There is a very limited number of single rooms available in other halls: Allyn, Clark, Manchester, Fletcher, Prentice, Dunbar, Lake and Olson Halls; in these buildings, there are between 3 and 6 singles in the building.
 While all students are eligible for single housing, we urge incoming students to take part in a living community that provides a roommate.
-Living with peers and making connections with other students is an integral part of the holistic education our students receive at the University.
+Living with peers and making connections with other students is an integral part of the holistic education our students receive at the university.
 For further information on these or any of our residence halls, please visit our Residence Halls page.

-Students who lived on campus during the previous spring semester are able to change their room until the end of the contract renewal process.
-This can be done by simply logging into the contract renewal on-line system and changing your room and/or preferences.
+Students who lived on campus during the previous spring semester are able to change their room until the end of the contract renewal process on April 1st.
+This can be done by logging into the contract renewal online system.
 Once the contract renewal period has ended, returning residents may no longer change their room.
 If a returning resident still wishes to change rooms, they would need to wait until the room freeze period ends approximately the 15th day of the upcoming semester if space is available.

 New incoming students are able to change their preferences, including hall preference, up until the point during the summer when their housing assignment is made.

-Once an incoming student's housing assignment is made, he or she may no longer update his or her on-line application.
+Once an incoming student's housing assignment is made, changes can no longer be made to the housing application.
 Housing assignments are made based on the preferences a student indicates on his or her on-line application and room availability.
-Once a housing assignment is made, students will be able to view their assignment on-line by logging back into their on-line application.
+Once a housing assignment is made, students will be able to view their assignment online by logging back into their online application.
 Summer room changes are not available to incoming students.
-If an incoming student wishes to make a room change, he or she will need to wait until approximately the 15th day of the upcoming semester if space is available.
+For any students that wish to make a room change, they would need to wait until approximately the 15th day of the upcoming semester if space is available.

-During the academic year, room changes may be requested by visiting your Residence Hall Director or Assistant Residence Hall Director during his or her posted office hours.
-At the start of each semester, there is an approximately 15 day room freeze period where no room changes may occur.
-After this period room changes may occur if approved by your RHD or ARHD based on room availability.
+During the academic year, room changes may be requested by visiting your Residence Hall Director or Graduate Assistant during posted office hours.
+At the start of each semester, space permitting, there is an approximately 15 day room freeze period where no room changes may occur.
+After this period room changes may occur if approved by your RHD or GA based on room availability.

-If your residence hall is not equipped with a microfridge, you may rent one from Bedloft.com.
+If your residence hall is not equipped with a refrigerator/freezer/microwave unit, you may rent one from Bedloft.com.
 Additionally, you may bring a small refrigerator unit that is five cubic feet or smaller.

 All of our students are more than welcome to bring their cars with them to the University.
 However, please note that first-year students park at Dix Stadium.
 For full parking details, please refer to the Parking Services website at www.kent.edu/parking.